Introduction: A Treasure of the Land of Sicily

 The harvest period varies slightly from year to year, depending on factors such as climate and location.
 In general, the harvest begins in mid-August and can last until early September.
 During this period, the entire Bronte community is involved in the harvest, which is both an agricultural and social event.

 At one time, harvesting took place in several passes due to the scalar ripening of the fruits, which did not all ripen at the same time.
-This meant that pickers had to pass between trees several times to ensure that they picked all the ripe fruit.
+This meant that pickers had to pass between trees several times to make sure they picked all the ripe fruit.
 Today, thanks to better management and knowledge of the trees, harvesting takes place in a single pass, which optimises work and guarantees product quality.

 Traditional and Modern Harvesting Techniques